richfelker/semitruck/README.md

 also be processed manually in OpenSCAD, using the customizer UI to select which subpart to generate then exporting the STL.

+### Printed worm wheel

+If building the Noncannonical (HGX) version with printed worm wheel, the worm wheel should be printed with 0.14 mm layer height, 100% infill, and random seams.
+A seam that is aligned across layers *may lead to periodic artifacts* and should not be used.
+Printing this requires a well-tuned printer and may require some iteration with different settings depending on material shrinkage and other factors.
+The provided source and STL are designed to real physical dimensions, not any fudge factors for printing with a particular material.

+The recommended material for the worm wheel is PET (not PETG).
+As the worm wheel and thrust bearings against it need lubrication, it should not be printed in materials incompatible with grease, such as ABS or ASA.
+POM or nylon may be options if PET is not available, but they have not been tested.

+### Other printed parts

-The Headcannon insert parts should be printed with 0.1 mm layer height and 100% infill for best results.
+The toolhead-side insert parts should be printed with 0.1 mm layer height and 100% infill for best results.
 Everything else can be printed with 0.2 mm layer height, 1.0-1.2 mm shell thickness, and 20% infill.

 Primary development and testing was done with parts printed in PET.

-The Headcannon parts should ideally be printed in material with low to no creep, and the filament path insert especially should avoid PLA or other materials that soften at low temperatures, as it's possible to pull heat up into it when retracting, especially if using long retractions at end-of-print or when pausing to avoid oozing while idle.
+The toolhead-side parts should ideally be printed in material with low to no creep, and the filament path insert especially should avoid PLA or other materials that soften at low temperatures, as it's possible to pull heat up into it when retracting, especially if using long retractions at end-of-print or when pausing to avoid oozing while idle.